srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 The fourth tile allows you to compare the anomalies with the red text in the telemetry console window.
 Is there a cluster of anomalies being detected when forced, or increasing, or both, vibrations are in action?

-Let's create the Event Hub, create the second route, update the SQL query, create a Power BI dashboard, and let it all run!

 ## In This Lab

-This lab includes:
+In this lab, you will complete the following activities:

 * Sign-up for Power BI
-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)
 * Analyze Telemetry in Real-Time
-* Create EventHub
+* Create an Azure Event Hubs service
-* Create Real-time Message Route
+* Create a Real-time Message Route
-* Add Telemetry Route
+* Add a Telemetry Route to IoT hub
-* Create a dashboard to visualize data anomalies, using Power BI
+* Create a Power BI dashboard to visualize data anomalies

+Let's create the Event Hub, create the second route, update the SQL query, create a Power BI dashboard, and let it all run!

 ## Lab Instructions